phax/phoss-smp/docker/README.md

 ### Latest snapshot version from source, XML Backend

-Build the SMP from source with the XML backend using the HEAD version of the master branch (SNAPSHOT version).
+Build the SMP from GitHub source with the XML backend using the HEAD version of the master branch (SNAPSHOT version).

 ```
 docker build --pull -t phoss-smp-snapshot-from-source-xml -f Dockerfile-snapshot-from-source-xml .